Saytruee18/WASHR12/replit.md

   - Intelligent sorting: Mainz complete addresses first, then Mainz streets, then Germany-wide
   - Increased minimum character requirement to 4 for better search accuracy
+  - Maximum 4 suggestions displayed for optimal user experience ✓ Performance optimization with debouncing and API limits (July 17, 2025):
+  - Implemented 300ms debouncing to reduce API calls and improve performance
+  - Optimized to single Mainz-focused search with limit=5 for faster responses
+  - Reduced minimum search characters from 4 to 3 for better user experience
+  - Added cleanup for debounce timers to prevent memory leaks
-  - Maximum 4 suggestions displayed for optimal user experience ✓ Enhanced map experience with optimized zoom and location features (July 17, 2025):
+  - Eliminated redundant Germany-wide fallback searches for better speed ✓ Enhanced map experience with optimized zoom and location features (July 17, 2025):
   - Increased default zoom level to 16 for street-level detail on app start
   - Added automatic user location detection with navigator.geolocation